-The medical expense deduction is permitted only for families in which the head, spouse, or co-head is elderly or disabled.
-If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted.
+The Health and medical care expense deductions are permitted only for families in which the head, spouse, or co-head is elderly or disabled.
+If a family is eligible for a health and medical care expense deduction, the medical expenses of all family members are counted.